skilldevai/ae-capstone/labs.md

 python gradio_app.py
 ```

-   Open the URL shown (usually http://localhost:7860) in your browser.
+Since we're running in a Codespace, use the public Gradio link (the *.gradio.live URL) shown in the terminal to access the interface.

 <br><br>